dyrector-io/xor/README.md

 # xor

+CNCF quiz repository
+### Dislaimer
+This project is a side project, and a product of a half weekend, if people will find joy in it, we will put more effort into it.
+Both of us creating it, used a personally new framework.
+It was fun.

 Every day you get the value propositions of 5 CNCF projects and you have to guess what the projects are!
 You have three attempts per project, and can get two hints should you need it.

-Depending how many hints you use, you <TBD what happens here?>:
+Depending how many hints you use:
 - 🟢 You got the project right without any hints.
 - 🟡 You got the project right using 1 hint.
 - 🟠 You got the project right using 2 hints.